Tuesday, 24 December 2013

 He’s been condemned by other Muslim leaders, and some local imams have even refused to

-greet him.
 But Imam Daayiee Abdullah – believed to be the only openly gay imam in America– is proud of his story.

 According to Aljazeera, Imam Abdullah was born a Christian, born and raised in Detroit, where his parents were Southern Baptists.